-St. Ignatius Chesterton Academy juniors and seniors have the opportunity to earn college credits in theology and philosophy through Franciscan Advantage.
-Franciscan Advantage is a partnership between Chesterton Schools Network and Franciscan University of Steubenville that allows students earn credit by taking designated high school theology and philosophy courses that are aligned with the university’s curriculum and successfully completing college-level examinations.Learn More
+St. Ignatius Chesterton Academy juniors and seniors have the opportunity to earn college credits in select courses through Franciscan Advantage.
+Franciscan Advantage is a partnership between Chesterton Schools Network and Franciscan University of Steubenville that allows students earn credit by taking designated high school theology courses that align with the university’s curriculum and successfully completing college-level examinations.Learn More

-This first-of-its-kind collaboration between the Chesterton Schools Network, which St. Ignatius is a member of, and Franciscan University serves the intellectual and spiritual needs of students, families, and communities while simultaneously ensuring affordable Catholic education.
+This first-of-its-kind collaboration between the Chesterton Schools Network and Franciscan University serves the intellectual and spiritual needs of students, families, and communities while simultaneously ensuring affordable Catholic education.

 What is Franciscan Advantage?

 What courses are taught, who teaches the courses, and when will they be taught?